Poole Bay Beach Management Scheme

 Hengistbury Head Long Groyne works

-Late June 2023 a planning application was submitted seeking permission to repair and upgrade Hengistbury Head Long Groyne to help provide erosion protection for the next 100 years – details can be found at the BCP Planning Portal Application No 7-2023-15059-Y and planning permission was granted in September 2023.
+Late June 2023 a planning application was submitted seeking permission to repair and upgrade Hengistbury Head Long Groyne to help provide erosion protection for the next 100 years – details of Application No 7-2023-15059-Y can be found at the BCP Planning Portal; planning permission was granted in September 2023.